MicrosoftDocs/customer-insights/ci-docs/permissions.md

 - All permissions available to the Viewer.
 - Load and transform data using the **Data sources** page.
-- Complete **Data Unification** which result in the unified customer profile entity.
+- Complete **Data Unification** which result in the unified customer profile table.
 - Define **Relationships** and **Activities**.
 - Create segments using the **Segments** page.
 - Create measures using the **Measures** page.